shradhaebi/ensembl-static/plants/species/Musa_acuminata/Musa_acuminata_about.md

 *Musa balbisiana* (B-genome) and are sometimes diploid but generally triploid.
 Banana was the first non-grass monocotyledon to be sequenced, making it an important genome for the comparative analysis of plants.
+This sequence corresponds to a doubled-haploid plant of cultivar Pahang.